 Jason Mazza, Director

-Jason is a print and web designer living in New York City.
-He is currently operates Image & Type LLC, a New York-based design studio.
-Jason came to the Urban Memory Project through his work at New Visions for Public Schools, where he managed the design and development of print and online communications.
-Jason previously worked as a freelance designer for clients as varied as News Corporation, Major League Baseball and the Campaign for Fiscal Equity, and before that he was a Business Analyst with Bank of America.
+Jason serves as the Principal at Image & Type LLC, a Brooklyn-based print, and web design studio.
+Jason came to the Urban Memory Project through his work at New Visions for Public Schools, where he managed the design, development, and distribution of their print and online communications.
+Jason previously worked as a freelance designer for clients as varied as News Corporation, Major League Baseball and the Campaign for Fiscal Equity, and before that, he was a Business Analyst with Bank of America’s online banking.
 Jason has served on the Urban Memory Project board since 2009.

 Nellie Perera, Director

 Nellie is a NYC-based performer, writer, and educator.
 She currently works with the Scholars Program at Brooklyn College, and before that was with Henry Street Settlement where she coordinated and developed arts residencies and professional development workshops with several schools and museum education programs throughout New York City.
 Nellie has worked in the field of Arts-in-Education in New York City for two decades, as a theater teaching artist, professional development trainer, and drama instructor.
 She got her start with NYU’s (now CUNY’s) Creative Arts Team, and went on to teach drama for Community Word Project, Grand Street Settlement’s Girl’s and Young Women’s Initiative, and Opening Act, among other arts organizations.
 Nellie has served on the Urban Memory Project board since 2013.

 Jennifer Weiss, Director